samsmit362/HismithControl/README.md

 	- Hismith with remote control support or possibly any other similar machine
 	- Web Camera **with external or integrated backlight**, i have tested on:
 		- Very chip Web Camera but with: Full HD support (1080p), 30fps (camera frame rate can greatly affects on how correctly it will know what is current angle rotation and also on speed for making decision)
 		- Web Camera with: Full HD support (1080p), 60fps, auto focus (also as manual focus support: in my case set to 300).
-In this case i got average 45fps during "Test Performance".
+In this case i got best results with average 60fps during "Test Performance".
+		- Smartphone with: USB connection, 720p+30fps (for decrease End-to-End Latency), "webcam_end_to_end_latency" set to 120, turned on Flash light, manual focus, manual temperature.
 	- External backlight: I'm using external backlight with Ring Light which is set almost to a minimum.
 Web Camera is placed in the center of it.
 	- Personal computer (PC) with Windows OS
 	- Add color markers to Hismith (which will be tracked)
 	- **Highly recommended** to use some remote controller on which you can map keyboard hotkeys, i'm using Xbox Wireless Controller for PC + [JoyToKey](https://joytokey.net/en/)